Acupuncture for Mental Health: Supporting Anxiety, Depression, and PTSD Through Nervous System Regulation

 By improving vagal signaling, acupuncture can:

-Normalize gut motility and digestion
+Normalize gut motility and digestive function

 Improve signaling between gut microbiota and the brain